Intel-bigdata/SSM/docs/small-file-solution.md

 4. By through SSM Agent, small file is written into the container file effectively.

-The small file read path is very similar to write path, except the data content flow direction.
+The small file read flow path is very similar to write flow path, except the data content flow direction is different.

 <img src="./small-file-read-arch.png" />